Featured Photographer Luke Hayes

-Recently I have started to sell prints via my shopify page.
+Recently I have started to sell prints via my Shopify page.
 I am hoping to expand and improve this area of my work.
 It’s a learning curve and something I am always improving.
-You can visit the page though my website.
+You can visit the page through my website.

 A cold Chicago car park by Luke Hayes